 The remainder of the process was equally as personal.
 After three hours of soaking with the skins for color and some tannin extraction (for texture), the fruit was pressed, and the juice was allowed to settle overnight before being transferred by hand to neutral oak barrels for fermentation.
 After fermentation, the wine was, once again, racked to fresh barrels for a few months of aging before being bottled in March, just in time for rosé season!

-My review of the 2019 Raft Wines Fleur Pour Ma Mère
+My review of Raft Wines, Fleur Pour Ma Mère, Trail’s End Vineyard

 The deep, hazy salmon color of Fleur Pour Ma Mère pairs beautifully with sunset and is a lovely way to celebrate that magical hour.
 Aromas of mandarin, freshly cut watermelon, and a touch of spice rise from the glass.
 Mouthwatering watermelon, juicy strawberries, and aromatic wild fennel and lavender on the palate remind me of drinking summer.
 The winemaker’s notes online reference another summer sipping treat, Orange Julius – sounds good to me!